ereightler/ereightler/README.md

 ### Hi there, I'm Ethan 👋
-🌱I'm currently learning to be a full stack developer through the coding bootcamp Tech Elevator.
+🌱I'm currently studying Computer and Information Science at Shepherd University.
 <!--
 **ereightler/ereightler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.